godmar02/Bluemix-CodingComp/README.md

 #### Internet of Things (IoT)

-If the hackathon has an IoT theme to it, you'll want to learn [Node-RED][nodered_url].
+If you want to work to an IoT theme, you'll want to learn [Node-RED][nodered_url].
 It's an open-source "visual tool for wiring the Internet of Things" and a great way to quickly become productive in a very short period of time.
 It also requires very little coding knowledge.

 Node-RED can be deployed on Bluemix [with a single click.][iotp_boilerplate]